Halak stops 35, Bruins hang on for 3-2 win over Lightning - WHIZ News

 Marchand then sealed the win, scoring 1:17 into the third period, and set up on a play that began with teammate Patrice Bergeron stripping Ryan McDonagh of the puck from behind in the Lightning zone.

-Halak was particularly sharp in the second period when the Bruins were outshot 18-7.
+Lightning coach Jon Cooper might not have liked how his team started, but he was impressed by how it battled back.

+“We were probably lucky we were only down one going into the second period, but it was really unfortunate that we were down two going into the third just by the chances we had,” Cooper said.
+“But you can’t start games the way we did.”

-His best save came with about four minutes left in the period, when he managed to get a piece of his glove on the puck to foil Barclay Goodrow, who was set up alone to the right of the net.
+Halak proved to be the difference with his best save coming with about four minutes left in the second period.
+With the Lightning in on a 3-on-1 break, he managed to get a piece of his glove on the puck to foil Barclay Goodrow, who was set up alone to the right of the net.

-Tampa Bay’s Alex Killorn had a goal immediately waved off midway through the second period.
-He scored after teammate Tyler Johnson had his stick well over his shoulders in batting down a rebound into the slot.

-Both teams had three full days of rest after completing their first-round series in five games Wednesday.
-The second-seeded Lightning eliminated Columbus with a 5-4 overtime win, while the fourth-seeded Bruins eliminated Carolina with a 2-1 victory

-The President’s Trophy-winning Bruins got off to a sluggish start to the playoffs by dropping all three preliminary round-robin seeding games, including a 3-2 loss to Tampa Bay, and then splitting their first two games against Carolina.

-Boston has since won four straight — the team’s best playoff streak since an 8-0 run, which included the Bruins four-game sweep of Carolina in the Eastern Conference finals.

-NOTES: Brayden Point led the Lightning with seven points (three goals, four assists) in their 2018 five-game second-round series win over Bruins. … D Zdeno Chara appeared in his 146th playoff game with Boston, moving ahead of Wayne Cashman for second on franchise list.
-Ray Bourque is first with 180. … The Bruins announced during the first intermission signing now playoff backup goalie Dan Vladar to a three-year, $2.25 million contract extension. … Gerry Cheevers was 35 or older when he won four or more consecutive playoff games on three separate occasions, and Eddie Johnston had a six-game run in 1972.
+NOTES: McDonagh’s status is uncertain after leaving the game midway through the third period.
+Cooper would only say he was unfit to return. … With the assist, Krejci extended his point streak to seven games in which he has combined for three goals and seven assists. … D Zdeno Chara appeared in his 146th playoff game with Boston, moving ahead of Wayne Cashman for second on franchise list.
+Ray Bourque is first with 180. … The Bruins announced during the first intermission signing now playoff backup goalie Dan Vladar to a three-year, $2.25 million contract extension.

 UP NEXT